Mathematics and Statistics Graduate Degree Programs

 There is a high regional demand for individuals with a master’s degree in statistics.
 Our master’s degree program in statistics prepares you for professional careers such as statistician, biostatistician, data scientist, stat instructor, consultant or data analyst.

-A Ph.D. in statistics or mathematics opens the door to several well-paying professional jobs such as research scientist, assistant professor, data scientist, senior analyst or statistical modeling manager.
-Choose mathematics or statistics as the principle discipline and another field as the co-discipline.
+A Ph.D. in Mathematics opens the door to well-paying careers as a research scientist, assistant professor, data scientist, senior analyst, statistical modeling manager and much more.

 Sign up to get information about the graduate programs in Math and Statistics